Loreto Cloister Museum Tower Loretánské námesti Hradcany Praha (Prague), Czech Republic (formerly part of Czechoslovakia) LL: N 50.08925, E 14.39157

 Loreto Prague Loretánské nám.7 118 00 Praha 1 - Hradcany T/F: 220-516-740 E: email@example.com

 Bells by Claude Fremy, cast 1683-91; oldest extant Dutch carillon outside the Netherlands.
 Installation was completed by local clockmaker in 1695; unknown whether that included keyboard.
-One bell was replaced in the 18th c.
-Three small bells are not connected to the drum, and perhaps not to keyboard.
+One bass bell recast by Lisiak in 1747, then replaced along with another (#2 & 4) by Peter Manousek in 1994.
+Three small bells, badly out of pitch, not connected to drum or keyboard.

 Explanations of page format and keyboard range are available.